eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 };
 ```

-The code above defines the `hello` contract class derived from the `eosio::contract` parent class.
-Then it defines the `world` action, which simply displays a message using the EOS name argument passed in the `user` parameter.
-Note the usage of macros CONTRACT and ACTION to simplify the C++ syntax.
-Also note that we are not implementing the `hello.hpp` C++ header file nor now.
+The code above defines the main class `hello` where your contract is implemented.
+The contract defines only one action `world` which displays a message about the specified user.

 Now you will compile the `hello` contract.